Home - Florida apostille services - Florida divorce apostille

 Florida apostille: $175

-Processing time: 5-7 bus. days + mail
+Processing time: 4-6 bus. days + mail

 Please complete the Order Form and mail it with your original document(s) to

-If you are sending your document(s) from a foreign country, please use FedEx, DHL or TNT, and email the tracking number so that we could watch for your package.
+If you are sending your document(s) from a foreign country, please use FedEx, DHL, UPS or TNT, and email the tracking number so that we can watch for your package.

 No hidden fees.

-Our guarantee: If we are unable to get your documents apostilled or legalized, we issue a 100% refund, we do not keep any service fees.
+Our guarantee: If we are unable to get your documents apostilled or legalized, we will issue a 100% refund, we do not keep any service fees.

 Free document evaluation